 Contents

-What are the Symptoms of Symptoms of bad timing belt and timing chain?
+Symptoms of bad timing belt and timing chain

 Engine Misfiring

-The timing belt’s capacity to keep the cylinders in sync is its most important function.
+The timing belt’s ability to keep the cylinders in sync is its most important function.
 The cylinders may become out of sync if the timing belt develops issues.
 The engine starts to misfire as a result of this.
-You aren’t getting the same performance out of the car, which is another red flag.
-One of the major red flags is this.
+Another red flag is that you won’t be getting the same performance out of the car.
 You can’t ignore it as doing so will result in engine damage.

 Car Leaking Oil

-A chain of nuts holds the timing belt in place.
-These, however, might become tighter with time.
-The timing belt cover may have an oil leak if this occurs.
-This can be an important problem, as you could expect.
-The risk of the engine heating increases when the oil supply is stopped.
+Nuts secure the timing belt in place and can become tighter with time.
+If this occurs, the timing belt cover may develop an oil leak.
+The risk of the engine heating increases because the oil supply is stopped.
 This could result in substantial damage and a costly repair price.

-It could mean that you are pushing the engine to work harder than usual if you see more smoke than usual coming from your exhaust.
-It might, however, also be a symptom of more engine issues.
-It might indicate that fluid is leaking or that the engine is burning oil, for instance.
+When you see more smoke than usual coming from your exhaust, it could mean that you are pushing the engine to work harder than usual.
+This can also be a symptom of more engine issues.
+For instance, it might indicate a fluid leak or that the engine is burning oil.
 Another possibility is that there is a problem with the filters, which prevents enough air from reaching the engine.

 The dashboard shows the revolutions per minute (RPM).
 This value can be used to gauge how hard the engine is working.
-It will be used by manual drivers to select the right shift of gear.
-The timing belt may have a problem, such as missing teeth, which would affect the RPM in an unpredictable way.
+It will be used by manual drivers to select the right gear shift.
+The timing belt may have a problem, such as missing teeth, which would unpredictably affect the RPM.

 Check Engine Light